vkk1710/Hedging-HedgePeer/README.md

 # HedgePeer
-An Uncertainty Detection Dataset based on Peer Reviews
+A Dataset for Uncertainty Detection on Peer Reviews

 ## Outline